lightning-bot/Lightning/README.md

 - [Kirigiri](https://git.catgirlsin.space/noirscape/kirigiri) by Noirscape.
 (For the per_guild_config and staff role database)
 - [Robocop-NG](https://github.com/reswitched/robocop-ng) by Ave and TomGER.
 (Moderation Commands & Restrictions)
 - [Kurisu](https://github.com/nh-server/Kurisu) by ihaveahax/ihaveamac and 916253.
 (For the compact logging format)
+- [RoboDanny](https://github.com/Rapptz/RoboDanny) by Rapptz/Danny.
+(For Ideas, Unban Handler, and other things)

 Extended special thanks to: